SidonTheTroll/Erstes-Jahr/Biology/7-structural-organization-in-animals.md

 <br>

 - Stratified epithelium is found in the upper layer of skin.
-    - No blood capillaried are connected to it.
+No blood capillaries are connected to it.

 <br>

 - Dry cells that are found in the scalp are the nutrition for fungus.
-    - If a person has untidy hair, the hyphae eats the living cells and cause dandruff and other symptoms.
+    - If a person has untidy hair, the hyphae eat the living cells and cause dandruff and other symptoms.

 ## Types